 NCOA, MyMedicareMatters.org and their partners, Aon Retiree Health Exchange™ and Via Benefits™

 NCOA (through its wholly owned subsidiary NCOA Services, LLC) selected Aon Retiree Health Exchange as a trusted partner because of its strong track record of serving people with Medicare, its ability to meet all of NCOA’s Standards of Excellence established for a Medicare marketplace, and its transparency, allowing NCOA Services the visibility to monitor adherence to those rigorous standards.
 Together, MyMedicareMatters.org and Aon Retiree Health Exchange are another way for NCOA to help people save money and get more out of their healthcare coverage.

 About the National Council on Aging

-The National Council on Aging is a respected national leader and trusted partner to help people aged 60+ meet the challenges of aging.
+The National Council on Aging is a respected national leader and trusted partner in helping people aged 60+ meet the challenges of aging.